Posts

 Thank you to all of our great sponsors: Top of Georgia Economic Development Initiative, Smith & Wesley, Mountain View Chrysler Dodge Jeep Ram, William Marsh Chapter – National Society Daughters of the American Revolution, The Bank of LaFayette, William H.H.
 Clark, Marshall M. Bandy Jr. Law Office, Rhonda James, Boynton Lions Club of Ringgold, Georgia, Gateway Business Center, Stateline Electronics, and AirPlay Direct.

-We are currently submitting The Making of The American’s Creed to film festivals around the world, 20 so far.
+The Making of The American’s Creed is submitted to film festivals around the world, 25 so far.
 It won the Bronze Award at the Spotlight Short Film Awards in January 2024.

 Join us as we create the opportunity of bringing this project to film festivals and ultimately to viewers via the internet.
 Sponsors who will support our efforts are still welcome.
 Contact us for more info on how you may help.
 Send a check to Randall Franks, P.O.
 Box 42, Tunnel Hill, Ga.
 30755.